 Let's double click into the notion of security posture.
-Referring to the Figure 2 here, on the x-axis we have the different parts of your world where things can go wrong from a cybersecurity standpoint.
+Referring to Figure 2, on the x-axis we have the different parts of your world where things can go wrong from a cybersecurity standpoint.
 And on the y-axis we have specific ways in which these things will go wrong - aka attack vectors.

-On the x-axis we have your traditional infrastructure, servers, databases, switches and routers, etc., and your apps, your endpoints --- managed, unmanaged, BYOD, mobile phones and tablets, IoTs.
+On the x-axis we have your traditional infrastructure, servers, databases, switches and routers, etc., and your apps, your endpoints- managed, unmanaged, BYOD, mobile phones and tablets, IoTs.
 We also have your cloud apps - personal applications of our employees - Google, Gmail, LinkedIn, etc., official SaaS applications, public facing web sites.
 At the right end of the x-axis, we have your 3rd party vendors who bring risk into your network because of certain trust relationships.
 It is generally quite difficult for most organizations to even enumerate their x-axis for an accurate and up to date asset inventory.

-On the y-axis, we have the different methods of attacks-starting from simple things like weak and default passwords, reused password, passwords stored incorrectly on disk, or transmitted in the clear, to more complex things like phishing, social engineering and unpatched software.
+On the y-axis, we have the different methods of attacks- starting from simple things like weak and default passwords, reused password, passwords stored incorrectly on disk, or transmitted in the clear, to more complex things like phishing, social engineering and unpatched software.
 Further down the y-axis, we have zero-day vulnerabilities - security bugs that are "unknown" until they are first used.
-There are quite literally
+There are quite literally 100s of items on the y-axis in dozens of categories, and each point on the plot is also large vector.